 If you're interested in the hospitality industry, you have the opportunity to work in many different areas--manager in a hotel or bed and breakfast, on a cruise ship, or in a restaurant.
-Career training in the hospitality industry include marketing, management, event coordination, business ethics, and communication.
+Education in the hospitality industry include marketing, management, event coordination, business ethics, and communication.
 If you enjoy working with the public, a career in the hospitality industry may be right for you.
 The career training that comes with a bachelor's degree can give you an advantage over other candidates.

 Culinary Arts Courses & Degrees

 If you enjoy life in the kitchen, working as an executive chef with responsibility for managing food service, quality control, cost and labor, kitchen layout, equipment, culinary operations, and food production could be the right career move.
 Courses in culinary arts include food sanitation and safety, menu preparation, health codes, and food costing.

 The Bureau of Labor Statistics anticipates a 27 percent increase in management-level culinary arts positions in the decade through 2016.